 The brain’s ability to adapt (neuroplasticity) is promoted through repetition.
 Therefore, the more your child practices developing these new skills, the easier they will become.

-Children’s brains are very malleable and are capable of learning new skills better than adult brains.
+Children’s brains are very malleable and are capable of learning new skills faster than adult brains.

 Once your child gets comfortable using adaptive tools, find a more challenging alternative or have them try the task without the tool.

-By activating neuroplasticity, the brain can rewire itself and learn functions affected by damaged areas of the brain.
+By activating neuroplasticity through repetitive stimulation, the brain can rewire itself and learn functions affected by damaged areas of the brain.

-Hopefully, this article helped you discover some new adaptive equipment for cerebral palsy and better understand the purpose behind them.
+Hopefully, this article helped you discover some new adaptive equipment for individuals with cerebral palsy and better understand the purpose behind them.
 Good luck!